What are the common uses of lavender oil? In this blog post, we discuss the Ways you can use lavender essential oil to truly help your mind and body…

 Mix 2 drops of lavender oil with 2 drops of black seed oil.
 Research suggests that black seed oil prevents scar formation and can help clear up the marks.
 Apply twice daily.

-As a natural antioxidant, anti-inflammatory and antibacterial, you can now see that lavender essential oil has many more health and beauty benefits than you would expect – most of which are supported by research.
+As a natural antioxidant, anti-inflammatory and antibacterial, you can now see that lavender essential oil has many more health and beauty benefits than you would expect –many of which are supported by research.

 Well known to enhance sleep, lavender is a true multi-tasker that can also be used to ease anxiety and stress, treat and nourish skin, help heal wounds and burns, relieve pain and promote overall mental health.